Von der Heydt-Museum Wuppertal

 Impressionism and more in the former Elberfeld Town Hall

 The internationally renowned museum attracts art lovers with its large collection that is presented in different sections.
-The collection includes art from the 1st millennium up to the present age.
+The collection includes art from the 16th Century up to the present age.
 It focuses on impressionism, expressionism and the twenties.

 Lovers of Impressionism have come to the right place in visiting the Wuppertal Von der Heydt Museum: the museum's collection dates back to donations from the Von der Heydt banking family, whose interest primarily lay in the paintings of the 19th century, and Impressionism in particular.